Sunday, June 27, 2010

 B: These lyrics could have been a lot more perfunctory than they are.
 I rather like them.
 The chorus is a bit lazy.

-V: This isn’t just fat disco: it’s fat gay disco with schlager stylings and the Scandinavian touch, right down to the choreography and the arrangement (and strength) of the backing vocals.
+V: This isn’t just diva disco: it’s gay diva disco with schlager stylings and the Scandinavian touch, right down to the choreography and the arrangement (and strength) of the backing vocals.
 Closing the semi, looking and sounding as solid as it does and getting that level of support from the crowd, it was a shoe-in for the final.
-Equally, once it got there, it was always going to come down to context, and stuck in the middle with It’s All About You for company it was never likely to amount to much.
+Equally, once it got there, it was always going to come down to context, and stuck in the middle with It’s All About You for company, it was never likely to amount to much.

 18 Lithuania

-A: No musical slouch, this.
-The layers continue: fun and brainless on the surface, poking fun at times, but underneath there’s a clever and effective arrangement.
+A: No musical slouch, this: fun and brainless on the surface, poking fun at times, but underneath there’s a smart and effective arrangement.

 V: They’re playing on much more than just words here.
-Love the backdrop.
+I love the backdrop.
 Uniformly good vocals, and I still think the routine works, although it does get a bit busy in the second verse.

 19 Armenia